Generalized weights: an anticode approach: Introduction

-Finally, we prove that the generalized rank weights proposed by Kurihara, Matsumoto and Uyematsu in \cite{kmat} measure the worst-case security drops of a Gabidulin code employed in the scheme of \cite{metrics3}.
-More precisely, we establish the analogue for Gabidulin codes of a classical theorem of Wei on generalized Hamming weights.
+Finally, we show that the generalized rank weights proposed by Kurihara, Matsumoto and Uyematsu in \cite{kmat} measure the worst-case security drops of a Gabidulin code employed in the scheme of \cite{metrics3}.

 The paper is organized as follows.
 In Section \ref{prel} we give preliminary definitions and results on linear and rank-metric codes.
 In Section \ref{sss1} we characterize generalized Hamming weights in terms of optimal anticodes in the Hamming metric.
-In Section \ref{sss2} we prove that Frobenius-closed spaces coincide with optimal anticodes in the rank metric, and characterize generalized rank weights in terms of optimal anticode.
-Delsarte codes are introduced in Section \ref{sss3}, where we also explain how they relate to Gabidulin codes.
-In Section \ref{sss4} we define Delsarte generalized weights, and prove that they refine generalized rank weights for Gabidulin codes.
-The main properties of Delsarte generalized weights are derived in Section \ref{sss5}, while in Section \ref{sss6} we focus on the duality theory of Delsarte codes, proving that the generalized weights of a Delsarte code determine the generalized weights of the dual code.
+In Section \ref{sss2} we prove that Frobenius-closed spaces coincide with optimal anticodes in the rank metric, and characterize generalized rank weights in terms of optimal anticodes.
+In Section \ref{sss4} we introduce Delsarte codes and define Delsarte generalized weights, proving that they refine generalized rank weights for Gabidulin codes.
+The main properties of Delsarte generalized weights are derived in Section \ref{sss5}.
+In Section \ref{sss6} we focus on the duality theory of Delsarte codes, showing that the generalized weights of a Delsarte code determine the generalized weights of the dual code.
 We prove the analogue for Gabidulin codes of a theorem of Wei on security drops in Section \ref{sss7}.